This post contains affiliate links, marked with *. As always, I only feature items on eco boost that I genuinely like or believe in.

 If we had a very large tree, I’d be tempted to try the traditional real candles, as long as there were branches long and strong enough….
 But for now, I’ll have to wait for our little tree to do some serious growing, although it already needs repotting for a second time!

 Beewax candles are said to be clean burning and improve air quality, and honestly, I love the smell.
-I found these beautiful ones in Toast * made from British beeswax and I have been burning them most evenings.
+I found these beautiful ones made from British beeswax and I have been burning them most evenings.
 I also love these natural wax candles by Daylesford, as I can reuse the glass canning jar afterwards.
-And I’m hoping to get these beeswax tealights soon.
+And I’m hoping to get some beeswax tea lights * soon.

 As always, I’ll be making some homemade mince pies in the lead up to Christmas and my Mum always makes a homemade Christmas cake, of which she saves a good chunk of for me. and my husband.
 This year, we’re spending Christmas together, so I’m hoping she’ll bring the whole thing!
 Ha!
 Also, not sure if this is just us, but we like to eat it with cheese.